Transformer-based assignment decision network for multiple object tracking: Experimental Results

+\textbf{UA-DETRAC}.
 In order to study whether our method could generalize into a slightly different tracking benchmark, we tested TADN's performance on the UA-DETRAC dataset (Table \ref{table-resultsUADETRAC}).
-Using the EB (\cite{EB-detector}) detector, our proposed method outperformed the state-of-the-art against several metrics, i.e. PR-MOTA, PR-MOTP, PR-MT and PR-ML among a variety of selected trackers.
+Using the EB (\cite{EB-detector}) detector, our proposed method outperformed competing algorithms against several metrics, i.e. PR-MOTA, PR-MOTP, PR-MT and PR-ML among a variety of selected trackers.
 Since these metrics are highly dependent on the detector's performance, in Figure \ref{fig_pr_mota} we observed that for a suitable detection threshold, our novel approach achieved over 35\% MOTA.
 High PR-MOTP values are to be expected from our method due to its trend to create several mini trajectories that span across large segments of the ground-truth trajectories.
-This can also be observed in the low performance on the PR-FP, PR-FN and PR-IDSW metrics that are heavily correlated to the creation of highly fragmented trajectories since our method was focused on solving a frame-by-frame association problem where no specialized measures for long-term associations are used such as occlusion handling, advanced appearance model or re-identification modules.
+This can also be observed in the low performance on the PR-FP, PR-FN and PR-IDSW metrics that are heavily correlated to the creation of highly fragmented trajectories since our method was focused on solving a frame-by-frame association problem where no specialized measures for long-term associations are used such as occlusion handling, advanced motion model or re-identification modules, as has also been previously discussed for MOT17.

+\textbf{Comparison to other DA methods}.
 Methods that solve a linear assignment problem explicitly which are either end-to-end trainable (\cite{famnet}, \cite{how-to-train}) or not (\cite{tracktor}, \cite{dman}) achieve relatively high MOTA values in the cost of inference speed performance.
 MHT trackers \cite{mht-2} tend to generate less fragmented trajectories with high MOTA and IDF1 values, however they add extra computational cost during inference.
-TADN's inference speed was significantly higher compared to all other methods and actually only bound to the appearance model inference performance since TADN has a much smaller computational overhead compared to any other DA technique.
+TADN's inference speed, including both feature extraction and association, as shown in Table \ref{table-resultsMOT17}, was significantly higher compared to all other methods and actually only bound to the appearance model inference performance since TADN has a much smaller computational overhead, yielding about 10 Hz for the association part.
 This renders our DA alternative methodology suitable for deployment even on embedded devices to provide real-time tracking.